afg1/pride-chatbot/documents/pride/markdown/pridesubmissiontool/content.md

 If the automatic mapping is partial only or does not apply, the submitter is asked to manually assign manually the relationships between the files.

+## Checksum calculation

+You have the option of calculating checksum for the files added.
+Please press yes or no if you want to calculate checksum.
+It is highly recommended to calculate checksum but if the file is very large you can skip or pass through checksum calculation by pressing no. Please press Next button after that.

 ## Additional submission metadata

 Additional metadata need be provided for each ‘RESULT’ file in the case of a **Complete** submission, and what is needed is the same whether mzTab or mzIdentML files are used.